-Until it actually becomes a member of the Committee in its own right, the Committee will expect the recommended host to submit to the Committee monthly brief progress reports on its preparations and to answer questions that the Chair and Secretariat may put to it.
+Until it actually becomes a member of the Committee in its own right, the Committee will expect the recommended host to submit to the Committee brief periodic progress reports on its preparations and to answer questions from the Secretariat.
 In part this process may clarify details specified in the Guidance which was not able to be settled, or outlined in depth, at the time of submitting the proposal.